herbps10/reactor/README.md

 **This is experimental software**.
 That means there are bugs, and the API is liable to change without maintaining backwards compatibility.
 Use at your own risk.

+## What is it?
 Reactive notebooks are collections of cells containing R code.
 When you update a cell, all of the cells that reference it are automatically updated, like a spreadsheet.
 ReactiveNotebooks integrate R code, plots, HTML, and text into one document.

+Reactive notebooks are useful for prototyping code and exploring subjects through interactive visualizations.

+## Getting started
 ```r
 devtools::install_github("herbps10/ReactiveNotebook")